-Once the Wheel has gone full circle (e.g. the British symbol is back over the Muster action) a new round begins.
+Once the Wheel has gone full circle (e.g. the Protestant symbol is back over the Muster action in the 1618 scenario) a new round begins.

 TERRITORIES & SEA LANES

 A Territory represents a region of significant economic or political interest.
 A Sea Lane connects Territories by sea.